dkirkby/E4S/brainstorm.md

  - an I2C module to measure acceleration, rotation, and magnetic field, also known as a 9DOF IMU
  - an I2C module to measure visible and near IR light in 10 separate wavelength bands
  - a strip of 8 RGB pixels, also known as a neopixel strip
- - an I2C OLED display with resolution 128x32
+ - an I2C OLED display with resolution 128x32, sufficient to display 3 short lines of text
  - an ultrasonic distance sensor
  - an analog joystick with separate X and Y axes each acting as a potentiometer, and a normally open pushbutton switch
  - an electret microphone with an integrated amplifier